 Nicholas grew up in Central Florida and attended the University of Florida before moving out west to Colorado in 2010.
 He began his farming career in Paonia, Colorado after becoming more conscious about what he was eating and acknowledging his love for working hard outdoors.
 He apprenticed at Swallowtail Farm in 2013/14 and is returning to Florida to join the crew again in 2017.
 He is passionate about flowers, woodworking and spoon carving, knives, backpacking, saving seed, snowboarding, vinyl records, mushroom hunting, knowledge, traditional archery, attempting to play trumpet, repairing things, his 1985 Subaru, his dog Sandy, his cat Killer, and his girlfriend Margeux.

 Mariana began farming in 2008 after studying Anthropology and Organic Crop Production at the University of Florida.
 She was fortunate to find a mentor in Rose Koenig, of Rosie’s Organic Farm where she learned to manage a 10 acre certified organic vegetable, herb, and flower farm and 100 member Community Supported Agriculture operation.
 In 2013 she joined the team at Swallowtail as the CSA manager, and crew leader.
 In 2015, Mariana founded Ladybug Blooms, the Floral Design Studio at Swallowtail Farm.
-Now, in addition to the CSA she manages all things floral on the farm including wedding and event design, market bouquets, and our flower CSA subscriptions.
+Now, she manages wedding and event design, market bouquets, and our flower CSA subscriptions.